spdk/spdk/doc/vagrant.md

 # Providers {#vagrant_providers}

-Currently only the Virtualbox provider is supported.
+Currently only the VirtualBox provider is supported.

 # Running An Example {#vagrant_example}

-The following shows sample output from starting up a VM and running the NVMe sample application "hello world".
-If you don't see the NVMe device as seen below in both the lspci output as well as the application output you likely have a VirtualBox and/or Vagrant versioning issue.
+The following shows sample output from starting up a VM and running the NVMe sample application `hello_world`.
+If you don't see the NVMe device as seen below in both the `lspci` output as well as the application output, you likely have a VirtualBox and/or Vagrant versioning issue.

 ~~~{.sh}